Luapulu/KineticFits/README.md

 # KineticFits
-Small Julia Pluto notebook to do parameter estimation for some kinetic models
+Small Julia Pluto notebook to do parameter estimation for some kinetic models.